You like to test outbound mail flow in Exchange Server 2016 after installing and configuring…

-It is very important to have the right Antivirus exclusions for Exchange Server 2013 and 2016.
+It is crucial to have the right Antivirus exclusions for Exchange Server 2013 and 2016.
 Antivirus/Security will slow down the Exchange Server.
-Think about excluding the right folders, process and extensions.
+Think about excluding the correct folders, processes, and extensions.
 Yes, that is a bunch to exclude, but don’t you want your Exchange Server performing fast?
-In this article, you will learn what Antivirus exclusions need to be made on the Exchange Server.
+In this article, you will learn which Antivirus exclusions need to be made on the Exchange Server.

 Download Antivirus exclusions for Exchange script

 Download the appropriate script for your Exchange Server 2013 or 2016.
-Place it in the following path C:\scripts.
-Make sure you place it on the Exchange Server and not on any other server.
+Place it in the path C:\scripts.
+Place the PowerShell script on the Exchange Server and not on any other server.
 Find the script on Microsoft Technet.

 Run Exchange Management Shell as administrator.
 Change the directory to your scripts folder and then run the script.
 Run the following commands.